theparthway/docs/docs/home/GetStarted.md

 Provide liquidity to Garden and earn fees by facilitating swaps.
 Check out [Liquidity Provision](./basics/LiquidityProvision.md) to understand the role of LPs or **Fillers** (as we like to call them) in the Garden ecosystem.

-If you wish to run a filler, contact us on [Discord](https://discord.gg/kqMBgeAKAh) to discuss the next steps.
+If you wish to run a Filler, contact us on [Discord](https://discord.gg/kqMBgeAKAh) to discuss the next steps.

 ### Stake